joebew42/gossiping-bus-drivers-kata/README.md

 # TODO

+- When Drivers ends up at the same Stop they have to exchange gossips each other
+    - Get the stop at a certain minute from a route
 - Extract the initial set of gossip in private method
-- When Drivers ends up at the same Stop they have to exchange gossips each other

 # Domain